Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 - Gurriel hit .291 with 32 doubles, a triple, five home runs and 32 walks.

-- He hit a long ball in five games a year ago (out of 121 opportunities, 4.1%), leaving the ballpark in 1% of his trips to the dish.
+- He hit a home run in 4.1% of his games last season (121 in all), going deep in 1% of his trips to the plate.

-- Gurriel drove in a run in 27.3% of his 121 games last year, with more than one RBI in 8.3% of those games (10).
+- Gurriel picked up an RBI in 33 of 121 games last season, with multiple RBIs in 10 of them.
 He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.